Dinoosauro/spotify-playlist-song-reorder/README.md

 - Background image from [Unsplash](https://unsplash.com/photos/LxBMsvUPAgo)
 ## Known issues
 - In a really long playlist, a really few items might not be moved.
 I'm looking to solve this issue.
+## Privacy
+All the data is elaborated on your device.
+The only connections made are between your device and the Spotify server.
+No data is stored to an external server.